Dominic-Blackston/BC_AEROSOLS_2025/NASA Data Processing/README.md

 ---

 ## Final Note
-By following the above workflow and using the three scripts in sequence, you transform raw campaign files into standardized, merged, and binned datasets ready.
+By following the above workflow and using the three scripts in sequence, you transform raw campaign files into standardized, merged, and binned datasets.